romanf-dev/actinium/README.md

 The demo
 --------

 The demo contains two tasks: sender and controller.
-The sender sends requests to toggle LED to 'controller' who has access to the corresponding peripheral.
-Both actors constantly crash after few activations but they're restarted by exceptions and the system continues to work.
+The 'sender' sends requests to toggle LED to 'controller' who has access to the corresponding peripheral.
+Both actors crash periodically after few activations but they're restarted by exceptions and the system continues to work.
 This demonstrates 'let it crash' principle: even when no task is reliable the whole system works as designed.